danielpresta/CSE_701_F2023/Final_Project/README.md

 In order to introduce class invariants and preserve encapsulation, we introduce the setter function `set_big_int()`.
 The function will enable proper initialization of arbitrary-precision integers through the aforementioned constructors.
 It accepts the constant string parameter `num_string` as a reference, and will ensure that the parameter satisfies certain criteria to be accepted as valid data for the `big_int` class.

 The setter function first checks to see if the user inputted an empty string, which is not a valid numeric input.
-If this is the case, the following exception is thrown (using the `<stdexcept>` header): `"Error: An empty string cannot be an input!"`.
+If this is the case, the following exception is thrown (using the `<stdexcept>` header): `"An empty string cannot be an input!"`.
 The next invalid input that `set_big_int()` looks for is a sole negative sign that is not followed by any numbers.
-If this is the case, the exception `"Error: A string cannot only contain a negative sign!
+If this is the case, the exception `"A string cannot only contain a negative sign!
 It must be followed by at least one digit."` is thrown.
 Lastly, the setter function determines if non-numeric characters exist in the string, excluding a possible initial negative sign.
-If the `find_first_not_of()` method finds any character other than a digit from 0 to 9 among the non-negative sign characters, the following exception is thrown: `"Error: String contains characters other than numeric digits, or a possible leading negative sign!"`.
+If the `find_first_not_of()` method finds any character other than a digit from 0 to 9 among the non-negative sign characters, the following exception is thrown: `"String contains characters other than numeric digits, or a possible leading negative sign!"`.

 If all invariants are respected, the setter function assigns the input parameter `num_string` to the private data member `value`.
 This is to say, the value of the arbitrary-precision integer will be equal to the inputted string if all invariants are preserved.
 The code for `set_big_int()` is provided below.